 MCP-4: Is another reference point between UE and Mission Critical Push To Talk Server: it is used e.g. for reporting the cell ID when the UE moves into a new cell; requests to switch between unicast and eMBMS reception, etc. It is FFS whether this reference point is needed, or, this information can be provided by other means, e.g. via MCP-1 or MCP-2.

+MCP-5: Is another reference point between Mission Critical Push To Talk Server and the PS-UDF: it is used for providing user identity information, and for supporting end to end media encryption.
+It is FFS whether this reference point will be needed.

 Cr/Mr’: These reference points are between MCPTT Application Server and MRFC as defined in TS 23.218 [5].
+The Cr reference point allows interaction between an Application Server and an MRFC.
 Mr' interface allows an Application Server and an MRFC to exchange session control messages without passing through an S-CSCF.
 As an overview, they are used to configure the bridge/conference; allocate transcoders (if any); and e.g. provide policies for floor control.

+5.2.1.3Reference Points Mapping

+The following table maps the reference points as used above with the reference points used in the OMA ETSI TCCE workshop output Functional Architectural, the OMA PCPS 1.0 Functional Architecture and the ETSI TCCE Architecture.